tptshepo/snapdev/README.md

 }
 ```

+At a minimum the data model has to include a root property that is either called `name` or `class` or `model` and a another root property called `plural`.

 ### Step 2: Define a package template

 Go into the `/templates` folder and create a new folder called `hello`. inside the `hello` folder create a file called `{{titlecase}}.java.txt` and add the following contents.